Bone tumor: Medication

 One of the major concerns is bone density and bone loss.
 Non-hormonal bisphosphonates increase bone strength and are available as once-a-week prescription pills.
 Strontium-89 chloride is an intravenous medication given to help with the pain and can be given in three-month intervals.

 Surgical treatment

 Treatment for some bone cancers may involve surgery, such as limb amputation, or limb sparing surgery (often in combination with chemotherapy and radiation therapy).
 Limb sparing surgery, or limb salvage surgery, means the limb is spared from amputation.
 Instead of amputation, the affected bone is removed and replaced in one of two ways: (a) bone graft, in which bone is taken from elsewhere on the body or (b) artificial bone is put in.
 In upper leg surgeries, limb salvage prostheses are available.

 There are other joint preservation surgical reconstruction options, including allograft, tumor-devitalized autograft, vascularized fibula graft, distraction osteogenesis, and custom-made implants.
-An analysis of massive knee replacements after resection of primary bone tumours showed patients did not score as highly on the Musculoskeletal Tumour Society Score and Knee Society Score as patients who had undergone intra-articular resection.
+An analysis of massive knee replacements after resection of primary bone tumors showed patients did not score as highly on the Musculoskeletal Tumour Society Score and Knee Society Score as patients who had undergone intra-articular resection.